AstroSnout/py-simple-servers/README.md

-# py-simple-servers
+# Simple server/client in Python
-Simple servers demonstrating how to make a TCP and UDP server/client in Python 3.x
+Simple scripts demonstrating how to make a TCP and UDP server/client in Python 3.x